janetjoywilson/janetjoywilson.github.io/_posts/2018-08-03-audibly-awesome-august.md

 Whatever format you choose to “read” it’s all great!
 From a printed book, braille, tablet or audiobook!

-Go back in time to August 17, 2016 when I first told Jeff on Global TV The Morning Show about audiobooks!
+Let's go back in time to August 17, 2016 when I first told Jeff about audiobooks!

 <i class="fa fa-television" aria-hidden="true"></i> [GLOBAL TV The Morning Show](https://globalnews.ca/video/2887566/janet-joy-wilsons-august-book-picks)